 The recoverable amount of the trademarks and brand names has been determined based on a valuation using cash flow projections (value in use) covering a five-year period based on long range plans approved by management.
 Cash flows beyond the five-year period are extrapolated using a determined constant growth rate to arrive at its terminal value.
 The 2% to 3% growth rates used are consistent with the long-term average growth rates for the industry.
-The discount rates applied to after tax cash flow projections range from 6.0% to 15.1% both for 2020 and 2019.
+The discount rates applied to after tax cash flow projections range from 5.9% to 12% in 2021 and 6.0% to 15.1% in 2020.

-Management assessed that there was no impairment loss in the value of trademarks and brand names for the years ended December 31, 2020 and 2019.
+Management assessed that there was no impairment loss in the value of trademarks and brand names in 2021 and 2020.